mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/odata-query-options.md

 ### 4.5 Filtering by Association

 You can filter on attributes of an associated entity.
-The way to do this depends on whether the association exposes one object or a list of objects.
+The syntax depends on whether the association exposes one object or a list of objects:

 | Type                           | Example                                               |
 | ------------------------------ | ----------------------------------------------------- |